alexprz/MVA_RECVIS_PatchMatch/README.md

                         Whether to compute the completeness distance.
 ```

-First create a root folder in the `src\` directory.
+First create a root folder in the `src/` directory.
 The architecture
 inside this folder must be:
 ```
 src/